 Blood Clots | Blood clots or deep vein thrombosis are caused by long periods of immobility.
 You are 2-4 times more likely to get a blood clot on a flight longer than six hours than a shorter flight.
 Blood clots are a severe condition and can even be fatal.

 Would your health insurance cover the medical bill if these complications of jet lag happened to you in a foreign country?
 Make sure that you’re covered for oversea medical expenses by purchasing travel insurance!
-Quote, compare and purchase travel insurance here.
+On Yonder’s site, you can quote, compare, and purchase travel insurance here.

 How to Avoid Jet Lag